dylancobb/Hobby-Page/README.md

 - I decided I want a fixed-position navbar at the top of the screen on larger screens, that becomes a statically positioned column of 100% width links on smaller screens.
 - The navbar should have links to the different sections of the page, and clicking them should smoothly scroll to the corresponding sections.
 - since the project needs today's date printed somewhere, I figure a date + byline just below the title will look neat.
+- A similarly styled footer at the end of the page to the footer at the top seems logical.
 # Building
 - I set up the standard boilerplate HTML code and created a CSS stylesheet for the site.
 - Initially I used some dummy text while making basic typography and colour scheme decisions, and to help plan the layout for the final page.